Rinav01/Pixel_Art_App/README.md

 *   **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript.
 *   **Redux-like State Management:** A predictable state container for JavaScript apps.
 *   **React Native Paper:** A cross-platform UI component library for React Native.
+*   **React Native Gesture Handler:** A library for handling touch gestures in React Native.
+*   **React Native Reanimated:** A library for creating smooth animations in React Native.

 ## File Structure